Introduction

 Differentiate SKUs from UPCs and Other Inventory Codes

 Typically, UPCs are 12 digits long and are recognized everywhere.
-On the flip side, the shows that SKUs can vary in size and format based on a company's specific needs.
-Isn’t it interesting that the can even include details about an item, like its size and color?
+On the flip side, the data shows that SKUs can vary in size and format based on a company's specific needs.
+Isn’t it interesting that the information can even include details about an item, like its size and color?
 UPCs, however, don’t provide that kind of information.

 Outline Best Practices for SKU Creation and Management